drogue-iot/rfcs/active/0001-cloud-multi-tenancy.md

 Users should not be able to see or interact with the resources of other users.
 It may however the possible that a single user has access to multiple scopes.
 Or that a single scope is accessible by multiple users.

-The main goal here is to share resources between tenants and reduce the overall resource usage on the cluster.
+The main goal here is to share resources between applications and reduce the overall resource usage on the cluster.

 For example: Spinning up an HA Kafka cluster would require at least: 3x Zookeeper, 3x Kafka.
-Consuming these amounts of resources for a single "free tier tenant", which might only be allowed to create a hand full of devices in the system, is just not practical.
-Even for the relatively low-resource protocol endpoints, it would mean that 1.000 free-tier tenants would consume at last 16MiB * 3 (MQTT, HTTP, Auth) * 1.000 = ~46 GiB.
+Consuming these amounts of resources for a single "free tier applications", which might only be allowed to create a hand full of devices in the system, is just not practical.
+Even for the relatively low-resource protocol endpoints, it would mean that 1.000 free-tier applications would consume at last 16MiB * 3 (MQTT, HTTP, Auth) * 1.000 = ~46 GiB.

 *Side note:* A good portion of this document is about *device identities*.
-However, this is a pre-requisite and integral part of multi-tenancy, as the tenant information is an important part of the tenant scope.
+However, this is a pre-requisite and integral part of multi-tenancy, as the application information is an important part of the application scope.
 So I don't think it makes too much sense to split off this topic, and then re-iterate over it in the context of multi-tenancy.

 ## Requirements and non-goals

 * It must be possible to run multiple instances of the solution in a single Kubernetes cluster.
-Each instance supporting multiple tenants.
+Each instance supporting multiple tenants/applications.
 This would be needed to run multiple versions alongside.
 * While it might be a valid use case, there is no requirement to be able to migrate a tenant from instance to another.
 * This approach does not support inter-scope/inter-tenant communication by itself.
 * Support X.509 client certificate authentication for devices.

-### Tenants own their devices
+### Applications own their devices

-A tenant owns/contains its devices.
-That means that as soon as a tenant is being deleted, its devices must be deleted as well.
+An application owns/contains its devices.
+That means that as soon as an application is being deleted, its devices must be deleted as well.

-It is ok to "soft delete" (mark deleted) the devices or tenant first, if the deletion takes more time/operations, than a simple removal of the entry.
+It is ok to "soft delete" (mark deleted) the devices or application first, if the deletion takes more time/operations, than a simple removal of the entry.

-Deleting and re-creating a tenant with the same ID must not bring back the devices previously owned by the tenant.
+Deleting and re-creating a application with the same ID must not bring back the devices previously owned by the application.

 ### Use case: Replace device, keep stable ID